Eng-AbdallahEmad/Drop-Down-Menu/README.md

 Drop down Menu Coding By Abdallah Emad

 ## Project Notes
-- There is a CSS root in which you can control the colors and font size and you can add more
+- There are more modifications in the code that will be modified, such as: (responsiveness on mobile devices, tablets, etc..)
-- The scroll Reveal problem has been solved
+- The Dome version has been launched
-- Launching the first version
+- The user photo and notification icon were not added